ShubhadeepSadhukhan1993/fastSF/README.md

 ###  Compiling instruction

-After downloading `Kolmogorov41`, change into `Kolmogorov41/src` directory and run the command `make` in the terminal.
-An executable named `Kolmogorov41.out` will be created inside the `Kolmogorov41/src` folder.
+After downloading `fastSF`, change into `fastSF/src` directory and run the command `make` in the terminal.
+An executable named `fastSF.out` will be created inside the `fastSF/src` folder.

-## Testing `Kolmogorov41`
+## Testing `fastSF`
-`Kolmogorov41` offers an automated testing process to validate the code.
+`fastSF` offers an automated testing process to validate the code.
 The relevant test scripts can be found in the `tests/` folder of the code.
-To execute the tesing process, change into `\Kolmogorov41` and run the command
+To execute the tesing process, change into `\fastSF` and run the command

 `bash runTest.sh`.